Simple2B/RobertCohen-deploy/README.md

 <img width="685" alt="image" src="https://github.com/Simple2B/RobertCohen-deploy/assets/63252239/7da0f20c-66b0-4fbf-b7ab-44ff535dd3f2">

 Click on Create key pair.
 A file with the name `userbook-keyvalue-pair.pem` will be downloaded to your system.
-!This file will be used later to connect this EC2 instance via SSH
+> 💡 This file will be used later to connect this EC2 instance via SSH

 7. Change Network Settings — change settings as per the below image.